This Will Help You Decide If You Can Handle "Midsommar" Or Not

 Is Midsommar gory?

-Though only around 15 mins of the two hour and 20 min runtime could be described as gory, there are plenty of horrifying moments that easily justify the film's R-rating and will likely make some audiences very uncomfortable.
+Though only around 15 mins of the two hour and 20 min runtime could be described as gory, there are plenty of horrifying moments that easily justify the film's 18-rating and will probably make some audiences very uncomfortable.

 Advertisement